EGR304-2025-F-210/EGR304-2025-F-210.github.io/docs/04-Product-Requirements.md

    * 1.2.
 The product shall avoid styling elements from our Powerbeats over-ear wireless headphones since those address a different market segment.
 (P8)

 2. **Software Functionality**
       * 2.1 The product shall offer high accuracy in it's measurement/warning data.
-(P2)
+(P9)
       * 2.2 The product shall include a calibration process to allow customers to be sure of their unit's accuracy due to any shipping/handling defects.
-(P10)
+(P9)
       * 2.3 The product's software shall be distributed as free software following the FSF's 4 freedoms of usage, study, sharing and modification.
+(P6)
             * 2.4.1 In the event that binary blobs are required, the user will be notified of these and the binaries will be made available.
+(P1)
       * 2.4 The product shall use a single statically-typed systems programming language only to improve reliability and performance.
+(P6)
       * 2.5 The product's software shall be designed for portability and POSIX compliance.
+(P3)
-      * 2.6 The software source code will follow the Google C++ Style Guide (irrespective of language choice) for consistency and readability
+      * 2.6 The software source code will follow the Google C++ Style Guide (irrespective of language choice) for consistency and readability.
+(P8)
 3. **Interactivity and UI/UX**
-      * 3.1
-      * 3.2
+      * 3.1 The product should clearly indicate a dangerous condition even if the user is unfamiliar with the measured values via colors, lights and/or other universally understood symbols.
+(P10)
+      * 3.2 The product should be able to adapt to the user's proficiency and use-case level
+            * 3.2.1 The product should feature a simplified default interface that does not display any extra or confusing data to the user (P9)
+            * 3.2.2 The product should offer an optional advanced readout which shows all useful data collected for advanced users (P3)
+      * 3.3 The product should require minimum amounts of physical controls to operate, relying on a menu-driven interface (P8)
+      * 3.4 The UI and display hardware should be designed for readability in both outdoor direct-sunlight and low-light conditions (P9)
+      * 3.5 The font and display size should be easily readable for all ages (P9)
+      * 3.6 The interface should be designed in a manner that allows for easy translation to other languages in the future (P3)
 4. **Customization**
-      * 4.1
-      * 4.2
+      * 4.1 The product should allow for expandability of functions and packaging through releasing open schematics/dimensions for the casing (P1)
 5. **Manufacturing**
-      * 5.1
+      * 5.1 The product should be designed to be compatible with both low-volume hobbyist production methods (3d printing, through-hole soldering, hand tools) as well as high-volume manufacturing methods (injection molding, sheet metal, automated PNP systems, reflow or wave soldering, power/robotic tools) in order to facilitate a low-cost and accessible product (P9)
-      * 5.2
+      * 5.2 The product's manufacturing should be safe and responsible (P6)
+      * 5.3 The product shall be designed with the capabilities of domestic (USA) PCB fabs in mind (P6)
 6. **Safety**
-      * 6.1
-      * 6.2
+      * 6.1 The exterior of the product shall be free from sharp edges (P8)
+      * 6.2 The exterior of the product shall be free from any corrosive, carcinogenic, or toxic materials.
+If such materials are included in the internals, an appropriate warning shall be affixed to the device.
+(P10)
+      * 6.3 The product shall not emit any radiation above safe doses for children, including ionizing and laser radiation.
+(P10)
+      * 6.4 The product shall be made in a size or shape that prevents swallowing by infants.
+(P7)
+      * 6.5 The product shall not emit noise above 18 decibels during any mode of operation.
+(P7)
+      * 6.6 The user's body shall be appropriately isolated or protected from any moving parts of the product.
+(P7)

 ## Requirement Criteria Specifications